fluxrider/playlist_shuffle/README.md

 ## Two Interlaced Shuffles

 To improve the variance even further, I propose we keep the halves the same size, but interlace them.
 The size of the interlace from the center is random per pass, such that values can travel from one half to the other.

-If the random size is 0, then the pass is equivalent to the **Two Disjoint Shuffles** algorithm described earlier.
 I sometime call this algorithm *broken shuffle* because each disjoint shuffle is broken into two disconnected parts.
+If the interlace size is 0, then the pass is equivalent to the *Two Disjoint Shuffles* algorithm described earlier.

 ![](res/broken.svg)

-An implementation of this shuffle is available in [broken.c](src/broken.c).

-The increase of variance is a bit of a hack, since we jump over a gap to consider positions further down the sequence.
+The increase in variance is a bit of a hack, since we jump over a gap to consider positions further down the sequence.
 This makes the distance metric higher, but that's really because we are disregarding values in the gap.
 However, unlike the previous algorithm, here both halves are the same size, which means no group is left with a smaller internal variance.

+An implementation of this shuffle is available in [broken.c](src/broken.c).
 In order to verify that the implementation of this algorithm is sound, one needs to know the random interlace size in each pass.
 The test file [verify.c](src/verify.c) does this and checks that the two groups are shuffled without bias.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length, with the breaks being random between 1 and 25 from the center.